-Assumption Risk Level of Uncer- tainty Reasons and Financial Impact of Uncertainty
+Assumption Risk Level of Uncertainty Reasons and Financial Impact of Uncertainty

-Asset life.
-Useful life of assets is as recorded in asset magement plans or based upon professional advice (the Accounting Policies detail the useful lives by asset cla such that their useful lives are shortened signifi- Moderate Council has updated its database with the latest information.
+management plans or based upon professional advice ear Damage to assets as a result of the earthquakes is such that their useful lives are shortened significantly.
+Moderate Council has updated its database with the latest information.
 However, condition information on all water assets is more difficult to obtain as the piped networks are below ground therefore making remaining life difficult to quantify.

 Ideally assets need to be replaced just in time.
 Earlier replacement would put more pressure on the Council's capital programme, leading to higher depreciation expense and financing costs.
 Late replacement leads to more expensive replacements costs plus generally greater impacts on the operational costs, community and the environment.

 [This is also discussed in the Infrastructure Strategy.]

 Inflation.
 Growth and Population

 Inflation.
-The price level changes projected will occur developing this plan Council based its inflation project - Low Current volatility is low.
+The price level changes projected will occur.
+In developing this plan Council based its inflation Inflation will be higher or lower than anticipated Low Current volatility is low.
 The one year impact will be low as costs will be managed to budget.

-tions on information provided by Business Economic search Limited to all local authorities with an adjustm in early years for the rebuild factor.
-Different weighter average inflation figures for capital and operational items are used due to the potential impact of the rebuon capital costs.
+projections on information provided by Business Economic Research Limited to all local authorities with an adjustment in early years for the rebuild factor.
+Different weighted average inflation figures for capital and operational items are used due to the potential impact of the rebuild on capital costs.
 Inflation adjustments used are: Inflation on costs will not be offset by inflation on revenues.
 Low Inflation on costs will not be offset by inflation on revenues.
 The one year impact will be low as costs will be managed to budget.

 Capital Opex

 2020/21 2.3% 2.3%

-The following BERL rates were used in determining th e weighted average for capital expenditure:
+The following BERL rates were used in determining the v veighted average for capital expenditure:

 Weighting 2020/21

 Roads 19% 2.2

 Earthmoving 29% 2.3

 Pipelines 34% 2.7

 Other 18% 2.0

 100%